Technical requirements for using the iCarpool app can be found here: App Requirements.

 Can I bring a pet along?
 What about service animals?

 Our drivers are role models in the community who love helping out their community and the planet.
 We love your four-legged friends, but ask you to keep in mind that not all drivers are comfortable with having animals in their cars.
 If you want to bring your pet along, you will need the driver’s permission.
 As soon as you book your ride, use the call button in the app to call the driver and get the driver’s permission.
 Many drivers are ok with furry creatures entering their car, but some may have allergies or concerns about their vehicles, so don’t take it personally if your request is refused.
-Remember, our drivers are not “for hire” drivers but probably your colleagues and neighbors who are carpooling using their personal cars.
-We cannot require our drivers to accommodate service animals.
+Remember, our drivers are not “for hire” drivers, but instead they are probably your colleagues and neighbors who are carpooling on their way to work using their personal cars.

 Do I have to rate the driver?
 How do ratings work?

 Remember – payments should never be factored into ratings.
 Since the payments are generated and processed by the system, any concerns about the price of a ride should be directed to the support team at iCarpool.
-The price of a ride does not depend on the route the driver takes – it purely depends on the distance between your pickup location and your drop-off location as calculated by our map provider.
+The price of a ride does not depend on the route the driver takes.
 Also do not factor any feedback regarding the app or the iCarpool service that is unrelated to the driver.
 Such feedback should be directed to the support team at iCarpool.

-I went to the stop but the driver didn’t come.
+I went to the stop but I don’t see the driver.
 So what should I do?

 What if I’m not comfortable getting in to the driver’s car?